Chiu Chi-ling

 Chiu Chi-ling (趙志淩 (ziu^{6} zi^{3} ling^{4}); born 1943) is a martial artist and actor who appears mostly in Kung Fu style movies produced in Hong Kong.
 He also teaches Hung Gar Kung Fu at Chiu Chi-ling Hung Gar Kung Fu Association, a San Francisco-based martial arts school he founded, and at the old Chiu Family Kwoon in Hong Kong rooted under the lineage of Lam Sai-wing.
 Every year he visits his students and grand students around the world and organizes worldwide Kung Fu tournaments.
 The Kung Fu style he is part of was passed down directly from southern shaolin temple and carries names like Hung Hei-gun and Wong Fei-hung.

 He has appeared in over 70 movies, both as an actor and stunt man.
-His abilities as an actor and martial arts practitioner has allowed him to work with most of the top Hong Kong film makers including Bruce Lee, Jackie Chan, Chow Yun-fat and Stephen Chow.
+His abilities as an actor and martial arts practitioner has allowed him to work with most of the top Hong Kong film makers including Bruce Li, Jackie Chan, Chow Yun-fat and Stephen Chow.